LiteLDev/liteloaderbds-documentation/en/LLSEPluginDevelopment/DataAPI/Economy.md

 - Parameter:
   - xuid : `String`
-    The Xuid identifier of the player to read.
+    The XUID identifier of the player to read.
 - Return value: Player's bank value.
 - Return value type: `Integer`